-Can a slime mold help us rethink our own methodologies as designers while, more abstractly, questioning the way that we contribute to a structurally uncreative society?
+Can a slime mold help us rethink our methodologies as designers while, more abstractly, questioning how we contribute to a structurally uncreative society?

-The Mucolm typeface works strongest in the form of a metaphor, representing the need to separate ourselves from our intrinsically human centered lives, and a new and exciting way of thinking that is beyond our ego.
+The Mucolm typeface works most vital in the form of a metaphor, representing the need to separate ourselves from our intrinsically human-centered lives, and a new and exciting way of thinking that is beyond our ego.

 Alternative Bitmap Visuals